 While grind is an important consideration when you select your survival knife blade style is less important, not irrelevant but less important than other factors.
 Much of it is down to personal preference although there are a few useful features to look for in a blade;

 The ricasso is an unsharpened portion of the blade between the handle and the edge, I prefer that this is as small as possible or even better completely omitted from my knives.
 It puts distance between your hand and the sharp edge of the knife and reduces the control that you have over the blade for fine carving and meat processing work.

-A choil is a notch between the blade edge and ricasso or handle, the primary reason for these is to allow the edge of the blade to be sharpened along it’s entire length.
-An edge which starts directly from the ricasso or handle is impossible to sharpen because you can’t reach that last portion of the blade with a sharpening stone.
+A choil is a notch between the blade edge and ricasso or handle, the primary reason for this is to allow the edge of the blade to be sharpened along its entire length.
+An edge that starts directly from the ricasso or handle is impossible to sharpen because you can’t reach that last portion of the blade with a sharpening stone.
 A sharpening choil takes away that problem and is a very useful feature to look for in a knife.

 Finger choils have become quite popular on larger knives but I personally wouldn’t recommend them, they bring your finger too close to the edge of the blade and are generally very uncomfortable to hold.
 The reason for having a handle on a knife is to allow you to grip it comfortably and use it for long periods of time, bringing your hand forward onto a section of the knife without a handle for finer work such as carving and making feather sticks is very uncomfortable.

 Serrations are featured on some knives and while they do present advantages for cutting rope their uses other than that are fairly limited.
 They are also difficult to sharpen and useless when it comes to working wood or processing game and food, two particularly important tasks in a survival situation.